Explore Digital Resources

 - The Goodspeed Manuscript Collection

-The Edgar J. Goodspeed Manuscript Collection comprises 68 early Greek, Syriac, Ethiopic, Armenian, Arabic, and Latin manuscripts ranging in date from the 5th to the 19th centuries.
-The acquisition of these hitherto unknown manuscripts was spearheaded by Edgar J. Goodspeed in the first half of the twentieth century in order to support new scholarship in the humanities.
+The Edgar J. Goodspeed Manuscript Collection comprises 68 early Greek, Syriac, Ethiopic, Armenian, Arabic and Latin manuscripts ranging in date from the 5th to the 19th centuries.
+The acquisition of these hitherto unknown manuscripts was spearheaded by Edgar J. Goodspeed in the first half of the 20th century in order to support new scholarship in the humanities.

 - Green’s Dictionary of Slang